 - Mobile Edge (Micro Edge): EdgePresence, Vapor IO

-Metro edge providers are larger, supporting individual power capacity requirements of 100 kilowatts (kW) to 500 kW or ~50 racks, while mobile (or micro) edge providers are smaller, suitable for individual power capacity requirements of <100 kW or ~5 racks.
+Metro edge providers are larger, supporting individual power capacity requirements of 100 kilowatts (kW) to 500 kW or approximately 50 racks, while mobile (or micro) edge providers are smaller, suitable for individual power capacity requirements of <100 kW or approximately 5 racks.

 READ MORE: What is an Edge Data Center?
 (With Examples)